for Sunday 21st May 1967

 Two new climbers added June 2008

-Alan Field observes: "For Pete Drummond's climber I have listed the Small Faces' new Immediate release, Here Comes The Nice, instead of Patterns which was brought out at the same time by their old company, Decca."
+Alan Field observes: "For Pete Drummond's climber I have listed the Small Faces' new Immediate release, Here Come The Nice, instead of Patterns which was brought out at the same time by their old company, Decca."
 However, a recording of the Lorne King Show broadcast between 1800 and 1900 the same day as this chart (21/05/67), reveals that Patterns was also played as a Big L climber (unallocated to a DJ) during the same week.
-It seems the Small Faces were in competition with themselves, as seven days later (28/05), Patterns arrived in the Fab Forty at #29 while Here Comes The Nice was held back as a climber.
+It seems the Small Faces were in competition with themselves, as seven days later (28/05), Patterns arrived in the Fab Forty at #29 while Here Come The Nice was held back as a climber.
 Then on June 4th, both Small Faces releases tied at #17, while their eponymous LP held the Album of the Week slot.
 Whether or not the rival record companies went off to fight it out with their lawyers is unknown, but after one week of glory, both singles sunk wihtout trace.
 The band bounced back on July 30th, with Itchycoo Park selected as Ian Damon's climber.

 Also announced by Lorne as a climber, is Lola by Los Brincos, which enters the chart on June 4th.
+It is a completely different song from the Ray Davies-penned Kinks release from 1970.

 Soul Set: